Settlement reached in lawsuit alleging sexual misconduct by James Franco | Entertainment | ExBulletin

 Allegations of fraud made by these complainants will be subject to limited disclosure, the document said, without further details or explanation.

-The document does not reveal how much money could be involved in the deal, which the parties say they will submit for preliminary court approval by March 15.
+The document does not reveal how much money can be involved in the deal.

+Before filing a complaint, Tither-Kaplan aired his allegations of sexual misconduct against Franco with other women in the Los Angeles Times after Franco won a Golden Globe Award for The Disaster Artist “in early 2018, when the wave of the #MeToo movement was sweeping through Hollywood.

+In a subsequent interview on The Late Show with Stephen Colbert, Franco called stories of sexual misconduct about him inaccurate, but said: If I did something wrong, I’ll fix it.
+I must.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online